TeamBGiza/Plastic-Bottle-Journey/README.md

 # Project Overview
 The Plastic Bottle Journey project aims to illustrate the life cycle of a plastic bottle—from its use and disposal, through waterways into the sea, its harmful effects on marine life, and eventually its impact on humans.
 The video will conclude with a positive call to action encouraging viewers to Reduce, Reuse, and Recycle.
-The project will be created using motion graphics software (After Effects, Illustrator, Photoshop) supported by a storyboard and bilingual (Arabic & English) VoiceOver script.
+The project will be created using motion graphics software (Adobe Illustrator، Adobe Premiere، adobe firefly ،Adobe After Effects) supported by a storyboard and bilingual (Arabic & English) VoiceOver script.
 # Project Objectives
 •	Raise awareness of the dangers of plastic pollution on the environment and human health.
 •	Simplify the message into a short, engaging video (40 seconds).